-FORM 10-Q
+FORM 10-O

-(Mark One)

-Z QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended March 31, 2016

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission file number 001-37386

-FORTRESS TRANSPORTATION AND INFRASTRUCTURE INVESTORS LLC

-(Exact name of registrant as specified in its charter)

-(I.R.S.
-Employer Identification No.)

-New York, NY (Address of principal executive offices)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-1345 Avenue of the Americas,

-(Registrant's telephone number, including area code) (212) 798-6100

-(Former name, former address and former fiscal year, if changed since last report)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes $\square$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended September 30, 2016 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 001-37386 FORTRESS TRANSPORTATION & INFRASTRUCTURE FORTRESS TRANSPORTATION AND INFRASTRUCTURE INVESTORS LLC (Exact name of registrant as specified in its charter) Delaware 32-0434238 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 10105 1345 Avenue of the Americas, New York, NY (Address of principal executive offices) (Zip Code) (Registrant's telephone number, including area code) (212) 798-6100 (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes ☑ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
 (Check one):

-Large accelerated filer $\Box$ Non-accelerated filer $\square$
+Accelerated filer □

-Accelerated filer $\Box$ Smaller reporting company $\Box$
+Smaller reporting company □

+Large accelerated filer □

+Non-accelerated filer ☑

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-There were 75,730,165 common shares representing limited liability company interests outstanding at April 29, 2016.
+Yes \square No \square There were 75,750,943 common shares representing limited liability company interests outstanding at November 3, 2016.